 Images (courtesy of Norwegian Public Roads Administration / Norwegian Scenic Routes)

-The Steilneset Memorial from east withe the “cocoon” on the right and the cube pavilion on the left; photos © Helge Stikbakke
+The Steilneset Memorial from the east with the “cocoon” on the right and the cube pavilion on the left; photos © Helge Stikbakke.

-Exterior view of the box-shaped pavilion designed by Peter Zumthor; the building, which is made in weathering steel and black glass, accommodates the sculptural installation “The Damned, The Possessed and The Beloved” by Louise Bougeois; photo © Asbjørn Nilsen
+Exterior view of the box-shaped pavilion designed by Peter Zumthor; the building, which is made in weathering steel and black glass, accommodates the sculptural installation “The Damned, The Possessed and The Beloved” by Louise Bourgeois; photo © Asbjørn Nilsen.

-Three images of the “The Damned, The Possessed and The Beloved” installation by Louise Bougeois; photos © Bjarne Riesto
+Three images of the “The Damned, The Possessed and The Beloved” installation by Louise Bourgeois; photos © Bjarne Riesto

 Cover image: Steilneset Memorial, Vardø, Norway; photo © Bjarne Riesto